joendres/nextcloud-filelink/README.md

 ### Known issues

+#### Incorrect links for almost identical files

+If you share a file that has

+* the same name _and_
+* identical size _and_
+* identical modification time (to the second)

+as a file that has been shared before, __*cloud__ considers this to be the same file and does not upload it again.
+Instead, __*cloud__ creates a share link to the first file.

+If you've got files that are the same in these three ways but have different content, this can lead to the wrong file being shared.
+This could happen, for example, if you use a program that generates several files in different folders quickly.

+At the moment, the only thing you can do is change the file names or set different modification times (use the 'touch' command on Unix systems).

 #### Filenames with Unicode special character cause problems

 In some minor versions of Thunderbird 102.2 filenames with specials characters